The-101-project/Lock_In_Amplifier_Review/RedPitayaLIA.md

 ----

 ## RePLIA Control application
-It is the java aplication running in my windows10 PC
+This is the java aplication running in my windows10 PC
 <p align="center">
 <img
 src="img/26.PNG"